isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 It should have been to develop human resources to break through the "unjustified social discrimination" against Hansen's disease.

 Outrageous!
-The 307 students gave their brilliant answers after 32 years by erasing their names and faces.
+The 307 students gave their brilliant answers in their 32nd years by erasing their names and faces.

 The "soul" of the group, repeatedly rejected, will remain closed forever.